hotwired-laravel/turbo-laravel/README.md

 - `comments.store` will redirect to `comments.create` with no route params.
 - `comments.update` will redirect to `comments.edit` with the `{comment}` param.

-If a guessed route name doesn't exist, the middleware will not change the redirect response.
-You may override this behavior by catching the `ValidationException` yourself and re-throwing it overriding the redirect with the `redirectTo` method.
-If the exception has that, the middleware will respect it.
+If a guessed route name doesn't exist (which will always happen if you don't use the route resorce convention), the middleware will not change the default handling of validation errors.
+You may also override this behavior by catching the `ValidationException` yourself and re-throwing it overriding the redirect with the `redirectTo` method.
+If the exception has that, the middleware will respect it and make a GET request to that location instead of trying to guess it.

+Here's how you may set the `redirectTo` property:

 ```php
 public function store()